Can Technology Help Refugees Find New Homes?

 Swift employment is also touted as a shortcut to cultural immersion.
 “People meet other people at work, they learn the language,” said Hainmueller.
 Relying solely on in-group networks without forging ties to host communities has been shown to hinder future financial stability.

 There’s another good reason to focus on employment metrics: they’re the statistics governments are actively collecting.
-“We know 90 days after arrival whether they’ve found work or not, because this is the declared goal of [the U.S.’s] refugee resettlement program—to transition refugees into quick self sufficiency,” said Hainmueller.
+“We know 90 days after arrival whether they’ve found work or not, because this is the declared goal of [the U.S.’s] refugee resettlement program—to transition refugees into quick self-sufficiency,” said Hainmueller.

-But employment can be touchy issue among the communities that accept refugees, thanks to fears that hordes of newcomers will snap up jobs that existing residents should be doing.
+But employment can be a touchy issue among the communities that accept refugees, thanks to fears that hordes of newcomers will snap up jobs that existing residents should be doing.
 Matching refugees to labor networks that need them can work to dissolve the misconception that refugees are job-stealers—they’re filling gaps in an existing labor market, not duplicating American skills.

-But it also feeds into the notion that in order to be an American you have to be a “skilled” one—and that the worth of immigrants is tied to their productivity, not their humanity.
+But it also feeds into the notion that in order to be an American you have to be “skilled”—and that the worth of immigrants is tied to their productivity, not their humanity.

 According to Mitchell, finding a job is less important than finding the right job: one with room for growth; that will help you build skills and save for retirement.
 “If refugee A is working in a CVS, stocking, and refugee B is working in a computer company on a path to getting a certification at Microsoft, that makes all the difference,” he said.
 A better algorithm would include factors like the kind of job, length of commute, and quality of the family’s school district.
-“That’s all going to contribute to the stability of refugee’s family, which is going to help ensure integration.”
+“That’s all going to contribute to the stability of a refugee’s family, which is going to help ensure integration.”

-Teytelbaum agrees: “Being employed within three months is not necessarily a measure of success—it’s just an easy political gain for the host countries, and it puts pressure on refugees to end up in low-paying jobs.
+Teytelboym agrees: “Being employed within three months is not necessarily a measure of success—it’s just an easy political gain for the host countries, and it puts pressure on refugees to end up in low-paying jobs.
 We would prefer a holistic view.”

 The bigger picture

-Note: CORRECTION: An earlier version of this post misspelled Alex Teytelboym’s name.